 \textbf{Regret bounds for OLP.} We analyze the worst-case gap (regret) between the expected online objective value and the ``offline'' optimal objective value.
-Specifically, we study the regret in an asymptotic regime where the number of constraints $m$ is fixed as constant and the LP right-hand-side input scales linearly with the number of decision variables $n$.
+Specifically, we study the regret in an asymptotic regime where the number of constraints $m$ is fixed as a constant and the LP right-hand-side input scales linearly with the number of decision variables $n$.
 As far as we know, this is the first regret analysis result in the general OLP formulation.
-We derive an $O(\log n \log \log n)$ regret upper bound (under a locally strong convexity and smoothness assumption) for the proposed action-history-dependent learning algorithm, while the algorithm that applies exact knowledge of the optimal dual price of the corresponding stochastic program has the regret bound $O(\sqrt{n})$.
-Our regret analysis provides an algorithmic insight for a constrained online optimization problem: a successful algorithm should have a good control of the binding constraints (resources) consumption -- not exhausting the constraints too early or having too much remaining at the end, an aspect usually overlooked by typical dual-price learning algorithms.
-Moreover, the results and methodologies (such as Theorem \ref{representation}) are potentially applicable to other contexts of online learning and online decision making problems.
+We derive an $O(\log n \log \log n)$ regret upper bound (under a locally strong convexity and smoothness assumption) for the proposed action-history-dependent learning algorithm, which has a similar order of magnitude as the best achievable lower bound $\Omega(\log n)$ of the problem even with the exact knowledge of the underlying distribution \citep{bray2019does}.
+Our regret analysis provides an algorithmic insight for the constrained online optimization problem: a successful algorithm should have good control of the binding constraints (resources) consumption -- not exhausting those constraints too early or having too much remaining at the end, an aspect usually overlooked by typical dual-price learning algorithms in OLP literature.
+The analysis extends the findings in the network revenue management literature (for example, the adaptive resource control in \citep{jasin2012re, jasin2015performance}) to a more general non-parametric context.
+Moreover, the results and methodologies (such as Theorem \ref{representation}) are potentially applicable to other online learning and online decision making problems.